inmnin/EKD-ICANN2024/README.md

 In order to better reproduce the experimental results, **we recommend that you choose the first way to directly use the fine-tuned teacher model weights provided by us**.

 ### Use the fine-tuned teacher model weights we provide (recommended)
-If you wish to use the fine-tuned teacher model weights we provide, please download **https://ufile.io/a6d9dfxs**, and then replace the original folder `Teacher_Model` in the root directory with the unzipped folder `Teacher_Model`.     **After the replacement is completed, you can move on to the next step: *"3. run MAKD method in main.py"***.
+If you wish to use the fine-tuned teacher model weights we provide, please download **https://ufile.io/a6d9dfxs**, and then replace the original folder `Teacher_Model` in the root directory with the unzipped folder `Teacher_Model`.     **After the replacement is completed, you can move on to the next step: *"3. run EKD method in main.py"***.

 ### Fine-tune the teacher model by yourself (unrecommended)